BTNeandertha1/BTDiablo/README.md

    - Can get 22% Singular Resistance (example: 22 Cold Res)
    - Added 1-3 Elemental Pierce
    - 10% Faster Hit Recovery (was 8%)
+- RECIPES
+- 100 Perfect Amethyst + Stamina = 2 Unique Amulets
+- 100 Perfect Ruby + Stamina Potion = 2 Unique Rings
+- 100 Perfect Sapphire + Stamina = Unique Jewel
+- 100 Perfect Emerald + Stamina = Gheed's Fortune
+- Use dye in cube + weapon, shield, helm, or chest to recolor it, then use the bleach to remove.
+- 100 Perfect Amethyst + Stamina = 2 Unique Amulets
+- 100 Perfect Ruby + Stamina Potion = 2 Unique Rings
+- 100 Perfect Sapphire + Stamina = Unique Jewel
+- 100 Perfect Emerald + Stamina = Gheed's Fortune
+- Use dye in cube + weapon, shield, helm, or chest to recolor it, then use the bleach to remove.
 - OTHER
 - Rebalanced Rifts drops and monster HP
    - Dolls, Souls, Wraiths, Storm Casters and Swarms have better drop rate in Rifts
 - First Revision of Dyes implemented
+   - Alkor sells dyes and bleach.

 ## Characters
 - Walking is the same as running